National Legal Services Authority Latest News

-About National Legal Service Authority (NALSA)
+About National Legal Services Authority

 - In every State, a State Legal Services Authority and in every High Court, a High Court Legal Services Committee has been constituted.

-- The free legal services include:
+- The free legal services include

-- Payment of court fees, process fees, and all other charges payable or incurred in connection with any legal proceedings;
+- Payment of court fees, process fees, and all other charges payable or incurred in connection with any legal proceedings

 - Providing the service of lawyers in legal proceedings;